 Each campus runs a free speaker series open to current and prospective parents, professionals and members of the community.
 Space is limited and advanced registration is required.

-There are no upcoming Speaker Series events at the Baltimore campus at this time
+There are currently no Speaker Series events scheduled at the Baltimore Campus.
+Please check back for updates!

 Wednesday, January 16, 2019, 9:00-10:30am

 Dr. Clifford Sussman, MD | Changing the Game: A Parent Guide to Healthy Screen Use

 Dr. Sussman has been featured as an expert on Internet Gaming Disorder in the New York Times and TIME Magazine for kids.
 His guide to healthy technology use for ADHD was featured on the cover of Attention Magazine.
 As an author of peer-reviewed literature and a frequent public speaker, he is internationally known as a pioneer in using psychotherapy to treat internet and video game addiction.
 He is dedicated to helping people achieve a more balanced relationship with digital technology.
 By the end of the presentation, parents should have the answers to the following questions:

 Why are video games and screen time so addictive?

 How does excessive screen time affect the brain?